AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetime_annotations.rst

 What is a Lifetime?
 ---------------------

-A lifetime is the span of code during which a reference is valid
+- The span of code during which a reference is valid

+- Tracks how long a reference may be *safely* used

 .. code:: rust